 They will also, likely, receive quite a bit of on-the-job training after the college certificate program.
 Students may also participate in an externship as part of their coursework to obtain this on-the-job training.

 Medical assistants may receive any specialty training during the externship experience.
 For example, students who work in a pediatric medical office can obtain specific training for this type of medical practice from the appropriate staff at the doctor’s office.
 Some externs can show their work ethic and skills while on externship and, if there are position openings, can apply for those jobs and may have a better chance of obtaining them due to the familiarity of the candidate and the specific hands-on experience with the medical office.

 Regarding the requirements for medical office specialists, they may be hired with little or no experience, depending on the medical practice or company.
 Some doctor’s offices or clinics prefer to provide on-the-job training.
 However, having at least some administrative experience is crucial for either role.
 Before you think about whether either role is right for you, you should already be comfortable using computers, the telephone, and technology to help keep track of information.

 Someone who is a complete technophobe is probably not a good fit for either position.
 In the world of medicine, technology is constantly evolving.
 Therefore, you’ll want to keep up with it to ensure the best care for your patients.

 While not all roles will require one, a certificate of completion in the medical office field may give you an edge over candidates without training and should give your resume a second glance from the employer.

 I’m Interested in One or Both Careers: Where Do I Begin?

-InterCoast offers the medical assistant program at two of its Northern California locations.
-Additionally, you can enroll in the healthcare office specialist program online, and start your career today.
+InterCoast offers a medical assistant program at two of its Northern California locations.
+You can start by requesting information here and starting your career today.